On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometric Hyodo-Kato morphisms

 For a general $X$, we obtain the map $\alpha_{\hk}(W)$ by globalizing the above definition.
 Changing $F$ into $\breve{F}$ in the definition of $\alpha_{\hk}(W)$, we get the map $\alpha_{\hk,\breve{F}}(W)$ compatible with the map $\alpha_{\hk}(W)$.
 This gives us the commutative diagram we wanted.
 Moreover, it is clear from the definitions that the right vertical map in the diagram is a strict quasi-isomorphism.
 The top map is a strict quasi-isomorphism by Lemma \ref{cwir-cwir}.
 The left vertical map is a strict quasi-isomorphism because we can check it locally where claim (1) reduces us to the dagger cohomology of an affinoid and there this is clear from the definitions.
 It follows then that the bottom map is a strict quasi-isomorphism as well, as wanted. \end{proof}

 (vi) {\em Properties of overconvergent Hyodo-Kato cohomology.} Let $X$ be a smooth dagger variety over $C$.
 Recall that (see \cite[Prop.
 4.38]{CN3}) the Hyodo-Kato cohomology $\wt{H}^*_{\hk}(X)$ is classical.
 If $X$ is quasi-compact it is a finite dimensional $F^{\nr}$-vector space with its natural topology.
-For a general $X$, it is a limit (in $C_F$) of finite dimensional $F^{\nr}$-vector spaces.
+For a general $X$, it is a limit in $C_F$ of finite dimensional $F^{\nr}$-vector spaces.
 The endomorphism $\phi$ on $H^*_{\hk}(X)$ is a homeomorphism.

 We will need the following computation later on: \begin{proposition} Let $X$ be a smooth dagger variety over $C$.
-Let $W$ be a Banach space with an $\breve{F}$-module structure. \begin{enumerate} \item If $X$ is quasi-compact then the cohomology of the complex $\R\Gamma_{\hk}(X)\wh{\otimes}_{F^{\nr}}^{\R}W$ is classical and we have \item Take an increasing admissible covering $\{U_n\}_{n\in\N}$ of $X$ by quasi-compact dagger varieties $U_n$.
-Then we have a natural strict quasi-isomorphism
+Let $W$ be a Banach space with an $\breve{F}$-module structure. \begin{enumerate} \item If $X$ is quasi-compact then the cohomology of the complex $\R\Gamma_{\hk}(X)\wh{\otimes}_{F^{\nr}}^{\R}W$ is classical and we have an $\breve{F}$-linear topological isomorphism